Fortran-FOSS-Programmers/ford/README.md

 documentation.
 If you do not want this to occur, just place the environment in a paragraph of its own.

+Finally, FORD uses my [Markdown-Include](https://github.com/cmacmackin/markdown-include) extension.
+The syntax ``{{file-name.md}}`` in any of your documentation will be replaced by the contents of file-name.md.
+This will be the first thing done when processing Markdown, and thus all Markdown syntax within file-name.md will be processed correctly.
+You can nest these include statments as many times as you like.
+All file paths are evaluated relative to the directory containing the project file, unless set to do otherwise.

 ###Output
 Output is in HTML.
 By default, all links will be relative, meaning that the output can be placed and viewed anywhere.
 The